ETHLend/Documentation/ETHLendWhitePaper.md

 **Creating the lending currency with LEND token**

 LEND token is used as the main medium of exchange (lending currency) on the ETHLend decentralized application.
 The main use of LEND is to be a lending currency, such demand is created by removing all smart contract fees on lending with LEND.
 Therefore, when users are using LEND token lending is zero-fee.
 LEND would be additionally the only currency to use Ethereum as a collateral.
-Becoming the medium of exchanges creates the main use-casr and demand for the LEND token.
+Becoming the medium of exchanges creates the main use-case and demand for the LEND token.

 **Gamified Credit Profile**